InstallerLegacy/screenshots.virtualhub.eu.org/.github/pull_request_template.md

-If you are contributing a screenshot, full the follwing information:
+If you are contributing a screenshot, full the following information:

 ## Checklist